Me-Bim-Bi/TIL/Database.md

-## 3. Database transaction: allt eller inget
+## 3. Database transaction: all or nothing
 ### a.
 Storage Engines
 CSV, Archive, Blackhole: these storage engines handle data differently.
 For example, Blackhole functions like /dev/null—anything inserted into it disappears.